 CIM staff also adopted 30 families in the area to help them have a merry Christmas.
 CIM worked with the Chino Unified School District who produced names of families for us to deliver presents.
 Also, the Chino Valley Employee Association worked with the city to find deserving families and coordinate the type of items to donate.
 Staff reported that the families were appreciative, saying unforeseen circumstances meant these may be the only gifts their children receive.
 Chief Deputy Warden Travis Pennington said it was heartwarming watching staff come together to make a family’s holiday enjoyable.

-Submitted by Lieutenant Tom Lopez
+Submitted by Lt.
+Tom Lopez

 Plant Operations at PVSP adopt four families